-Foods to avoid in the monsoon season
+Foods to avoid

 Your metabolism becomes sluggish during the monsoon season, paving the way for nausea, bloating, acidity, cramps, abdominal pain, gastritis, constipation, food poisoning, and gut sensitivity issues.
 Drinking water from other sources can also cause diarrhea.
 So this monsoon season, keep a tab on the foods you consume and the foods you should avoid.

 - Avoid roadside savoury snacks.
 Flies and dust hover around exposed food.
-The rainy season leads to puddles around street food stalls, which provides a breeding ground for mosquitoes.
+The rainy season leads to puddles around street food stalls, which provide a breeding ground for mosquitoes.
 This can increase the risk of infections, dengue, and malaria.
 Contaminated water can also cause food poisoning.

 - Avoid eating a lot of seafood during monsoons because it is the breeding season for sea creatures.
 Since fresh seafood is scarce, consuming stale or contaminated seafood can cause food poisoning and indigestion.